Skip to content

 3. Re-executes all code cells sequentially to restore kernel state

-This lets agents resume work across sessions without losing state.
+Agents can resume work across sessions without losing state.
 The kernel starts fresh, but replaying the cells restores all variables and imports.

 Agent-friendly output